50 Pregnancy Ailments: What’s Normal and How to Help

 21. Gas: This is one of the more embarrassing side effects of pregnancy.
 The prominence of progesterone in a pregnant woman’s body plays a role in excessive gas.
 Progesterone slows the digestive process, causing the horrible bloated feeling and gas.
 Keep a food journal to figure out the foods that may be triggering the gas and eat smaller more frequent meals.

 22. Heartburn: Wives’ Tales link heartburn to a head full of hair, but whether that is true or not doesn’t matter.
-What matters is relief!!
-While most women swear by Tums, remember that they are filled with synthetic sugars, dyes and fillers – so order yourself some papaya enzymes instead!
-You’ll thank me later.
+What matters is a relief!!
+While most women swear by Tums, remember that they are filled with synthetic sugars, dyes, and fillers – so order yourself some papaya enzymes instead!
 Other Ideas: here

 23. Cramps/Abdominal Pain: Unless the cramping intensifies or bleeding occurs, cramping typically means the uterus is growing.
 This is the number one complaint and scare throughout pregnancy.
 If you are scared, please go visit your birth team.
 They will be there to reassure you.

-24. Vivid dreams: Ranging from orgasmic to terrifying, all of these hormones mess with your dreams.
+24. Vivid Dreams: Ranging from orgasmic to terrifying, all of these hormones mess with your dreams.
 Don’t feel guilty or upset by these, as they have no significant meaning – THANK GOODNESS, but if they have you extremely worried, you can talk to a friend, therapist, or trusted family member about what you are seeing.
-This pregnancy has shocked me with dreams of baby dying, and I’ll be the first to say that I called my midwife to hear that precious heartbeat!

-25. Increase sex drive: Thank you blood flow!
+25. Increased Sex Drive: Thank you blood flow!
 As long as you have a willing partner, pregnancy can be a VERY orgasmic time period for you!
 Work with your belly and comfort zones and go wild!
 Sex actually is a wonderful form of exercise AND provides wonderful benefits emotionally for you.
 Semen has natural “antibiotics” that line the cervix to prevent infection – it also helps soften the cervix to help prepare for labor.

-26. Zero sex drive: And then there are those who have absolutely no interest in having sex while pregnant.
-I tend to find women on one side of the spectrum or the other.
-Keep an open communication with your partner if you feel this way.
-It can cause tension and unwanted arguing if you keep your feelings to yourself.
-It is common to begin a pregnancy in this stage and by half-way through, join team “Sex-is-Awesome!”
+26. Zero Sex Drive: And then there are those who have absolutely no interest in having sex while pregnant.
+It is common to begin pregnancy in this stage and by half-way through, join team “Sex-is-Awesome!”

-27. Back pain: Discomfort is hard to prevent while pregnant but I’m a huge believer that CHIROPRACTIC CARE can save you!!
+27. Back Pain: Discomfort is hard to prevent while pregnant but a chiropractor can save you.
 Because you are growing and gaining weight, your posture will naturally shift slightly (or a lot).
 This will cause pains throughout the body, but mainly in your back.
 Practicing yoga, sitting straight (not slouched on the couch), exercise, and not gaining excess weight will help with the pain.
 Other Ideas: here

-28. Poor bladder control: You’ve heard about those kegel exercises you should be doing, but maybe you’ve slacked a bit.
-You have this hammock type muscle that is stretched throughout pregnancy (kegel muscle), and it effects your bladder control.
-This may not matter much to you now, but after baby arrives, peeing when you sneeze is not pleasant.
-I highly suggest doing your kegels!
+28. Poor Bladder Control: You’ve heard about those kegel exercises you should be doing, but maybe you’ve slacked a bit.
+You have this hammock-like muscle that is stretched throughout pregnancy (kegel muscle), and it affects your bladder control.
+This may not matter much to you now, but after the baby arrives, peeing when you sneeze is not pleasant.
 How To Kegel: here

-29. Increased urination: That uterus that is expanding, it places constant pressure on your bladder.
+29. Increased Urination: That uterus is expanding and it places constant pressure on your bladder.
 So anytime there is ANY urine in the bladder, you feel as though you need to pee immediately!
 Just a pregnancy perk.
-It may be worse if baby is sitting very low.
+It may be worse if the baby is sitting very low.

 33. Swelling: This is dangerous territory.
 It is normal to complain about slight swelling, BUT if you swell suddenly or overnight, you need to have your blood pressure taken immediately as this is a warning sign to pre-eclampsia.
 Contact your birth team if your swelling is concerning you at all.

-35. Increased hunger: You are growing a human.
+35. Increased Hunger: You are growing a human.
 This takes energy.
-Energy is fueled by what we put into our body.
+Energy is fueled by what we put into your body.
 Make smart food choices.
 Increase your protein intake to stay fuller longer.